 Typical American Food

 Americans love food!
-Some typical foods that are considered part of American gastronomy are apple pie, fried chicken, pizza, hot dogs, hamburgers, mashed potatoes, barbecue (especially ribs and wings), crab cakes, chocolate chip cookies, tacos, pasta, french fries, and potato chips.
+Some typical foods that are considered part of American gastronomy are apple pie, fried chicken, pizza, hot dogs, hamburgers, mashed potatoes, barbecue (especially ribs and wings), crab cakes, chocolate chip cookies, tacos, pasta and french fries.
 However, Americans also eat fruits and vegetables, although they often come in cans or are pre-packaged.
 They also tend to eat out at restaurants and fast-food chains, or buy pre-packaged foods, such as the microwaveable meal.